PavelLambo/DBT-to-Prefect-Flow/README.md

 Feel free to open issues or PRs if you have improvements or fixes.

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is free to use by anyone.